Chris-Eckersley/incremental_interquartile_mean/notes.md

 2. Update/fix the test cases and main script.
 3. Write a test case that checks the processing of `data.txt` by creating an `expectation.csv` file.

+If this was a more complex class I would've started with an abstract base class and programmed to the interface.
+That just seemed overkill here.

 For step 4, I'll create some tests to check larger values and sets with 0 - 3 items.

 My last improvement was adding a README.md and requirements.txt.

-Note: Normally, I would use smaller data sets to encourage running tests often.
+Note: Normally, I would only use smaller data sets to encourage running tests often.

 ## Questions:
 ### Explain how your optimization works and why you took this approach

 ### Would your approach continue to work if there were millions or billions of input values?
-A million, yes; a billion No. The array is stored in memory and eventually the sum() function would run out of memory as well.
+A million, yes; a billion probably not.
+The array is stored in memory and eventually the sum() function would run out of memory as well.

-### Would your approach still be efficient if you needed to store the intermediate state between each IQM calculation in a data store?
+### Would your approach still be efficient if you needed to store the intermediate state between each IQM ...
+...calculation in a data store?
 If not, how would you change it to meet this requirement?

+It's only making sense to me to store the array values as the intermediate state, in which case would work fine.
+If we wanted to store more we might want to change the algorythm so we don't have to call `sum()` each time we want to calculate the IQM.
+Maybe an average of IQMs or something.